ngirard/gai/README.md

 - **Recursive composition**: Templates can include/extend other templates to any depth, with full variable sharing
 - **Strict correctness**: Ambiguous template names cause errors rather than silently auto-resolving
 - **Project and user templates**: Override user-level templates with project-specific ones
+- **Discoverable interfaces**: Use `gai template inspect` or `gai template list --interface` to see each template's inputs, controls, mechanisms, and outputs

 ### Quick Start